devicehive/devicehive-arduino/DeviceHive/examples/LedCube/README.md

 - [DeviceHive Arduino library](http://www.devicehive.com/ARDUINO_LIBRARY.zip)

 Please unpack these dependencies into the Arduino’s `libraries` path.
-Now you can build LedQube example and flash the [Rainbowduino] board.
+Now you can build LedCube example and flash the [Rainbowduino] board.

-LedQube firmware explained
+LedCube firmware explained
 --------------------------

-LedQube device firmware listens for commands from gateway, handles them and sends results back.
+LedCube device firmware listens for commands from gateway, handles them and sends results back.